sterling-tenn/sterling-tenn/README.md

 ### Hi there 👋<hr/>
 I like to fiddle around and code every once in a while.<br/>
-At the moment, I'm having a lot of fun working with Python.
+At the moment, I'm having a lot of fun working with Python and scripting Powershell tools.
 <hr/>

 Some languages I know: